bitjockey42/astrohckr.github.io/_posts/2015-12-08-arch-linux-macbook-pro-101-post-install-configuration-and-tweaks.markdown

 ## Close

 Hope this helps, and as before, please leave a comment if there are more tweaks that should be added.

+I've added notes on some of these tweaks to the [ArchWiki](https://wiki.archlinux.org/index.php/MacBookPro10,x) as well.